Current Research Students

 These meetings should normally be based upon the prior submission of written work and will be concerned primarily with discussion of that work as well as with general issues of progress and direction.

 Supervisory Meeting Record

 You are required to maintain a record of supervisory meetings by completing this form.
 This is to provide a record and stimulus for regular discussion of the student’s progress and development.
-A copy of this form is available online here and also in the appendix of this handbook.
+A copy of the Supervisory Meeting Record form is available online.

 You should complete this form after each supervisory meeting and send it to the supervisor present for their sign off.
 A signed copy of the form should be sent to SAS Registry at email@example.com.
 A copy should also be kept by you and your supervisor.

 The Institute Research Degrees Committee considers twice a year the progress being made by research students, to ensure that you are making good progress in your studies, and to identify any problems you are encountering, either collectively or individually.
 We take our responsibility for monitoring your progress very seriously; and as a research student you are also responsible for keeping us updated.